What Are The Best Bedroom Colours For Sleep ?

 Image credit: pinterest.co.uk

-Of all the colours tested, those who had blue bedrooms slept the most (nearly 8 hours per night).
-Blue is a calming hue that has even been proven to lower blood pressure and soothe the mind.
-Having blue furniture in your bedroom, as seen at omf.net.au, also helps you with school or college work.
+The colour blue has even been proven to lower blood pressure and relax the mind.
+The addition of blue furniture in your bedroom, as seen at omf.net.au, may also help with concentrating on your homework or college tasks.

 White